 - Australia New Zealand Leadership Forum – BusinessNZ is also the secretariat for the Australia New Zealand Leadership Forum, which involves dialogue and engagement with the top 60 companies on both sides of the Tasman.
 This promotes discussion for Trans Tasman businesses on the issues that matter for the two countries.

 - Buy NZ Made discounts – AIG members can offer discounted membership of Buy NZ Made to their members.

-- Our 4 regional shareholders (EMA Northern, Business Central, Canterbury Employers Chamber of Commerce and Otago Southland Employers Association) provide AIG members with the opportunity to access tailored professional advice, resources and training, and networking events for organisations of all sectors.
+- Our 4 regional shareholders (EMA Northern, Business Central, Canterbury Employers Chamber of Commerce and Business South) provide AIG members with the opportunity to access tailored professional advice, resources and training, and networking events for organisations of all sectors.
 If AIG members join their applicable regional body, they can access their highly skilled teams which can assist with Advocacy and Industry Relations, Human Resources and Employments Relations, Employment Law, Health & Safety, International Trade, Business Strategy and Professional Development solutions.
 The regions have access to regional and national initiatives, lobbying, representation and resources that help build enterprise capability for business.
 They are focused on building long-term relationships with their members by helping grow businesses sustainably.